damionx7/Zettel-Notes-Documentation/docs/saved-searches.md

 To search just click on the saved search in navigation drawer.

 :::tip
-You can long press on [Tag](./note/tags.md) in Tags Screen to add it as saved search.
+You can long press on tag in tags screen to add it as saved search.
 :::